Reda-BENMAKDAD/pyapi/README.md

 api = Server(port=8000)
 ```

-Then you can define routes by making callback functions that will be called when the user vists a route, these functions take two arguments:
+Then you can register routes by creating a function decorated by an `@api.get('/route')` decorator (adapt depending on the HTTP method needed) this function should take two arguments:
 1. __req__ : short for request, it's a class that contains all the information about the user's request, (HTTP method, url, headers...).
 It is made by parsing the HTTP request received from the user with the __request_parser__ class, and putting all the info in the __Request__ class, it is then passed to your function, with all the info about the request.
 <br>